Book This Trip

 • Government and local area taxes, where applicable

-• Full board camping service during climbing days and complete support throughout the trek
+• Full-board camping service during climbing days and complete support throughout the trek

 • Seasonal fruits and snacks (cookies, etc.) during the journey